ronakupadhyaya/Horizons-week-03/day3/horizonstarter/README.md

 `totalContributions` property.
 Get all projects from MongoDb then sort the array yourself.
 You can install `underscorejs` with NPM if you'd like.

-### Exercise TODO: Filter projects by funding status
+### Exercise 9: Filter projects by funding status

 Make it possible to filter projects based whether they have met their funding goal.

-It should be possible to view only projects that are fully funded and it should be possible to view on TODO
+TODO

-### Bonus: Exercise TODO: Project images
+### Bonus: Exercise 10: Project images

 Allow users to specify an optional image URL when creating project.
 Display this image on both the "View all projects" and the "View a single project" pages.

-### Double Bonus: Exercise TODO: Validate forms with Bootstrap
+### Double Bonus: Exercise 11: Validate forms with Bootstrap

 Use
 [HTML form validation rules](https://developer.mozilla.org/en-US/docs/Learn/HTML/Forms/Data_form_validation)